edubart/nelua-lang/docs/pages/euluna.md

 ![Project Status](https://img.shields.io/badge/status-experimental-red.svg)

-Euluna is a minimalistic, performant, safe, optionally typed, meta programmable, systems programming language with syntax close to Lua language that works either dynamically or statically by compiling to Lua or C.
+Euluna is a minimalistic, performant, safe, optionally typed, meta programmable, compiled, systems programming language with syntax and semantics similar to Lua language that can work dynamically or statically depending on the code style and compiles to C (or Lua).

+Euluna aims to be a language for performance sensitive applications where Lua would not be efficient (like operational systems, real-time applications, game engines) while maintaining syntax and semantics compatible with Lua and providing a a seamless interface to Lua.

+When coding with types and using Euluna's additional constructs (structs, static arrays, manual memory management, pointers, etc) the performance is efficient as C.

+As Euluna syntax is a super set of Lua syntax it can also be used to have basic type checking and extended features for Lua by generating Lua code.

 **Warning this language is currently highly experimental and a WIP (work in progress).**

 ## Goals

 * Be minimalistic with a small syntax, manual and API, but powerful
-* Be performant by compiling to native code
+* Be performant by compiling to optimized C code then native code
+* Possibility to output freestanding (dependency free) code (for kernel dev or minimal runtime)
-* Have syntax and features closer and compatible to Lua as much as possible
+* Have syntax, semantics and features compatible to Lua
 * Optionally statically typed with type checking
 * Compile to both Lua or C
-* Work dynamically or statically depending on the code generator (Lua or C)
+* Work dynamically or statically depending on the coding style (typed or untyped)
 * Generate readable, simple and performant C or Lua code
 * Be a companion to Lua or C
 * Have powerful meta programming capabilities by manipulating the AST
-* Make possible to create clean DSLs by manipulating the language grammar
+* Make possible to create clean DSLs by extending the language grammar
 * Achieve classes, generics and other higher constructs by meta programming
-* Be safe to code
+* Be safer to code
 * Have an optional garbage collector
-* Allow us to go low level (C, assembly)
+* Allow to go low level (C, assembly)
-* Allow us to go higher level (use Lua or extend the language)
+* Allow to go higher level (use Lua or extend the language)
-* Be modular, plugin in or out language syntaxes or features of your choice
+* Be modular, plugin in or out language syntaxes and features of your choice
 * Once stable, make euluna compile itself
-* Possibility to output freestanding code (for kernel dev and minimal runtime)

 ## Why?

 * We love to script in Lua.
-* We love C/C++ performance.
+* We love C performance.
 * We want best of both worlds in a single language and with similar syntax.
 * We want to reuse or mix existing C/C++/Lua code.
 * We want type safety and optimizations.